UTAid/TAidBackend/README.md

 Run `python3 manage.py test`

 ## Documentation
-Documentation of the overall project can be found at:
+Documentation of the overall project can be found in the `docs` folder.
+A FAQ can also be found there.
-`doc/_build/html/index.html`

-or

-Look at the rst files in the doc folder